spereverde/web2020/readme.md

 <details>
 <summary>How do I change the order of display of component/doc trees in Storybook?</summary>
-The order is determined in the `parameters.options.storySort.order` key in the [](./.storybook/preview.js) file.
-See also [Storybook docs](https://storybook.js.org/docs/web-components/writing-stories/naming-components-and-hierarchy#sorting-stories).
+The order is determined in the `parameters.options.storySort.order` key in the <a href=".storybook/preview.js">.storybook/preview.js file</a>.
+See also <a href="https://storybook.js.org/docs/web-components/writing-stories/naming-components-and-hierarchy#sorting-stories">Storybook docs</a>.
 </details>

 <details>
 <summary>How do I add a separate documentation page without component/stories?</summary>
 Add a folder with a `.mdx` file and the component path in a Meta tag at the start of the file, like so: `<Meta title="Path/To/PageName"/>`.
-See [](./src/General/Introduction/Introduction.stories.mdx) for an example.
+See <a href="src/General/Introduction/Introduction.stories.mdx">src/General/Introduction/Introduction.stories.mdx</a> for an example.
 </details>

 <details>
 <summary>How do I add a single-story component?</summary>
 To add a single-story component (where the initial component display & story are merged into 1) the story name must match the last path-part of the component name specified in the component `title`.
-For an example, have a look at [](./src/Components/Tabs/Tabs.stories.js).
+For an example, have a look at <a href="src/Components/Tabs/Tabs.stories.js">src/General/Introduction/Introduction.stories.mdx</a>).
 </details>